bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+Add Dashboard++ to your Obsidian vault.
+This repository is an Obsidian vault that demonstrates using the Dashboard++ method for organizing and navigating notes: https://github.com/TfTHacker/DashboardPlusPlus

 StaffSpy.
 Staff fetcher library for LinkedIn - obtain experiences, schools, skills & contact info: https://github.com/cullenwatson/StaffSpy

 TorLink.
 A sleek, zero-setup torrent finder and downloader that lives right in your terminal: https://github.com/baairon/torlink/tree/main